Smoothing and Aggregating Data

 f2.data[0].marker.line = dict( color = 'black',width = 1)

-Most histogram and KDE software automatically chooses the binwidth for the histogram and bandwidth for the kernel.
+Most histogram and KDE software automatically choose the bin width for the histogram and the bandwidth for the kernel.
 However, these parameters often need a bit of fiddling to create the most useful plot.
-When you create visualizations that rely on tuning paramters, it’s important to try a few different values before settling on one.
+When you create visualizations that rely on tuning parameters, it’s important to try a few different values before settling on one.

-When two distributions are roughly similar, it can be hard to see the differences using histograms.
-For instance, the histograms below show the price distributions for two- and four-bedroom houses in the SF housing data.
+When two distributions are roughly similar in shape, it can be hard to compare them with histograms.
+For instance, the histograms that follow show the price distributions for two- and four-bedroom houses in the San Francisco housing data.
 The distributions look roughly similar in shape.
-But a plot of their quantiles can handily compare the distributions’ center, spread, and tails.
+But a plot of their quantiles handily compares the distributions’ center, spread, and tails:

-We can compare quantiles with a quantile-quantile plot, called q-q plot for short.
-To make this plot, we first compute percentiles (also called quantiles) for both distributions.
-Then, we plot the matching percentiles on a scatter plot.
-We usually also show the reference line (y = x).
+We can compare quantiles with a quantile-quantile plot, called q–q plot for short.
+To make this plot, we first compute percentiles (also called quantiles) for both the two- and four-bedroom distributions of price:

 br2 = sfh.query('br == 2')